rootstrap/blog/content/Accessibility in React: tools and practices.md

 This makes the DOM confusing for visual interpretations programs that are used by people with visual disabilities.

-A solution for this is using the API that React provides, more particularly, `</Fragment>`, let's see:
+A solution for this is using the API that React provides, `</Fragment>`, let's see:

 https://gist.github.com/nsantos16/c097d8e791ad91ff45b0f835f5ab0219